lassebunk/human_power/README.md

 It will allow crawlers to access to the whole site by default.

+Now you can restart your server and visit `/robots.txt` to see what's generated from the new configuration file.

 ## Usage

 ### Using in Ruby on Rails